Why Use Spanish Class Routines?

 - + Get the weekend chat bundle for all of my weekend chat variations together.

 Tuesday is the day that has been the least consistent for me over the years for my Spanish class routines.
 My main Tuesday themes for Spanish class have been free reading, martes del meme & martes del mapa.
-You can pick and chose what works for you at each level.
+You can pick and choose what works for you at each level.

 Once I had a classroom library, I typically started both Tuesday and Thursday in upper levels by having about 5-12 minutes of free voluntary reading depending on the level.
 See this post about how I started my own classroom library and this post about the game changer starting Free Reading.
 Students knew on these two days they go straight to the classroom library and pick out something to read.
 I know that many teachers do not have a classroom library, hence the other Tuesday options.